Apply

 5. Repeat the above steps for each section that you need to collect.
 For our example, this may include Income, Rent/Utilities, Loans, Auto, etc.

-NOTE: For Step 3, Commas and Spaces will not be accepted in a calculation and will cause an error if the user enters them in their response.
+NOTE: For Step 3, commas and spaces will not be accepted in a calculation and will cause an error if the user enters them in their response.

 Here are two possible examples of a question setup, however, you can customize your question as you need to.
 These examples will be referenced throughout the article: